Matt Walsh (political commentator): LGBTQ+ issues

 The New York Times columnist Michelle Goldberg argued that Walsh's commentary, as well as that of other right-wing commentators, have caused an increase of anti-LGBT violence and sentiment in the United States.
 The Southern Poverty Law Center (SPLC) described Walsh as one of the "peddlers of fear and disinformation about LGBTQ people" in the wake of the Club Q mass shooting in November 2022.
 Walsh had previously said opposing all-age drag events was like fighting cancer, and "just like cancer, stopping it is not a gentle or a painless process".
 Following the shooting, Walsh described critics of his rhetoric as "soulless demons" and "evil to the core", accusing them of using the shooting to "blackmail us into accepting the castration and sexualization of children".
 Walsh rhetorically asked those on the left who felt that "the drag queen-child combination" would lead to "violent backlash" from right-wingers, "if it's causing this much chaos and violence, why do you insist on continuing to do it?"
 Jeet Heer from The Nation described Walsh's comments as "implicitly a threat," saying this was contributing to "a new lynching culture, with LGBTQ people as the target."

+Walsh reacted to the case of William and Zachary Zulock, two gay men from the state of Georgia convicted of child sexual abuse, describing the case and same-sex adoption with negative terms.

 In April 2023, Walsh defended Uganda's anti-homosexuality bill, arguing that LGBTQ rights in Africa were a form of neocolonialism.
 The bill would enforce life in prison for anybody identifying as gay or bisexual.
 Walsh argued that opponents to the bill "don't think that Uganda has any particular right to govern itself and have its own culture and its own way of life."

+Walsh has also denied the existence of pansexuality, calling these people "indecisive", and has defined asexuality as a "dysfunction of the brain" which is commonly "a symptom of spiritual despair."